Taig/akka-http-phoenix/src/main/tut/README.md

 ## Test-Suite & Documentation

-Code executed by the unit tests or documentation generation via [tut][4] required the [phoenix_echo][5] app to be running in the background.
-Use the provided `Dockerfile` to create an image with preinstalled requirements.
+Code executed by the unit tests or documentation generation via [tut][4] requires the [phoenix_echo][5] app to be running in the background.
+Use the provided `Dockerfile` to create an image with pre-installed requirements.

 [1]: http://www.phoenixframework.org/docs/channels
 [2]: http://doc.akka.io/docs/akka-http/current/scala.html